Interview: Rab Noakes prepares to celebrate 50 years in music at Celtic Connections

-He walked away from success with Stealers Wheel, missed out on a solo hit due to ‘silly’ planning, had throat cancer – but Rab Noakes is smiling as Celtic Connections hails his 50 years as a professional singer, writes Fiona Shepherd
+He walked away from success with Stealers Wheel, missed out on a solo hit due to ‘silly’ planning, had tonsillar cancer – but Rab Noakes is smiling as Celtic Connections hails his 50 years as a professional singer.

 This year, however, the focus is on the man himself as he marks a couple of anniversaries.
 Noakes turns 70 in May.
 In the same month, it will be 50 years since his first professional shows, hence the billing for his Old Fruitmarket headline concert, Rab Noakes 70/50 in 2017.